emacs-eaf/emacs-application-framework/README.md

 | mac-app-frontmost              | Monitor frontmost app on macOS                        |
 | nodejs                         | Installs dependencies, and for app communications     |

-You can check `app/name/package.json` and `app/name/dependencies.json` for EAF application dependencies.
+You can check `app/name/dependencies.json` and `app/name/package.json` for application level dependencies.

 ## Launch EAF Applications
 | Application Name    | Launch                                                                 |